cfpb/open-source-project-template/CODE_OF_CONDUCT.md

 ## What we strive for

-At CFPB, we strive to create a welcoming and inclusive culture that empowers people to best protect the financial interests of all consumers.
+At the CFPB, we strive to create a welcoming and inclusive culture that empowers people to best protect the financial interests of all consumers.
 That kind of atmosphere requires an open exchange of ideas balanced by thoughtful guidelines.
 Examples of behavior that contributes to a positive environment for our open source community include: